[ERROR] can't find category of love, need to fix category in menu

 Visual Artist & Religious Scholar

-Blair, a Bay Area native, began her career at the age of 14 at the former San Francisco School of Circus Arts, now known as the Circus Center San Francisco.
-Shortly after making her debut at 17, she was noticed by Cedric Walker, the founder of the Universoul Circus.
+Veronica Blair has emerged as one of the top Black aerialists in the country, and has taken her high-flying talents all around the world.
+A Bay Area native, she began her career at the age of 14 at the former San Francisco School of Circus Arts, now known as the Circus Center San Francisco.
+Shortly after making her debut at 17, she was noticed by Cedric Walker, founder of the Universoul Circus.
 Walker named Blair as a solo trapeze artist, and she was Universoul’s Resident Aerialist for over five years.

 Black circus performers are rarely recognized, and Blair has taken on the task of filming a documentary that puts a new light on those who work in the industry.
 Blair’s The Uncle Junior Project came about after the death of little-known Black circus animal trainer of the same name.
 In an attempt to uphold Junior’s legacy and that of the Black circus, Blair has the ambitious aim of bringing those unknown entertainers to the forefront.